 Yellowjackets aren’t all bad.
-They are effective pollinators and they eat certain unwanted pests.
+They are effective pollinators and eat certain unwanted pests.
 However, everything isn’t in their favor.
 Yellowjackets, which may be called European wasps in areas like Australia, are highly aggressive members of the hornet family that go to great lengths to protect their nests.
 Additionally, yellowjackets have been known to kill bees and other beneficial insects.

 True scavengers that love meat and sweet food, yellowjackets are a real nuisance at outdoor get-togethers.
 They become even meaner when colonies are large and food is scarce.
 So, how to manage yellowjacket pests?
 Read on.